harryho/flat-api/README.rst

-Pseu-Server
+FlatApi
 ----

 |Build Status| |Coverage| |Version|

-Pseu-Server is a **zero coding** restful API server inspired by Json-Server_ and Eve_.
+FlatApi is a **zero coding** restful API server inspired by Json-Server_ and Eve_.
 It is designed to be used as fake restful api for development, especially for people want to use Python stack.
 Setup process is **less than 1 minute**.

-Pseu-Sever is:
+FlatApi is:

-- **Flask based web server** Pseu-Server is built on the top of _Flask
+- **Flask based web server** FlatApi is built on the top of _Flask

-- **Json flat file database** Pseu-Server uses PseuDB_ to manage the Json flat file database.
-PseuServer is a document oriented database.
+- **Json flat file database** FlatApi uses PseuDB_ to manage the Json flat file database.
+FlatApi is a document oriented database.

-- **Zero coding to setup Restful API** Pseu-Sever is designed to use without coding.
+- **Zero coding to setup Restful API** FlatApi is designed to use without coding.
 You just need one config to setup all endpoints you need, then you can use it immediately.

 Quick Start